philj0st/oshimai/readme.md

 - what's better: having vector reducer called from player reducer or just importing a vector lib in player reducer?
 - what's better: render on store changes or on requestAnimationFrame()? maybe on store's subscribe function?
 - position: [15,30] vs position: {x:15, y:30} vs victor.js
+- how to access data from another node of the state tree? ex. spawn bullet at players location

 #### Roadmap
 implement multiplayer with circles on canvas then replace renderer with pixi.js sprites and keep circles as hitboxes.